 Emojis can sometimes be a powerful visual tool for describing complex or abstract concepts.
 However, LinkedIn isn’t the most emoji-friendly platform.
 Professionals simply don’t use these characters often.

 Your LinkedIn dashboard is your cheat sheet for understanding your audience.
-The analytics on this dashboard will show you:
+The analytics on this dashboard will show you the following:

 With this information in your back pocket, you can start to see patterns that help you create posts that appeal to your ideal audience.